Ancaster Group Limited Slavery and Human Trafficking Statement

 The MSA 2015 requires large businesses, with sales of over £36 million, to be transparent about their efforts to eradicate slavery and human trafficking.
 This statement therefore explains the steps we have taken during the financial year to ensure that slavery and human trafficking is not taking place in any of our supply chains or any part of our business.

 Ancaster Group is a private limited company.
-We are one of the largest and longest established dealer groups in the South East and represent six franchises which operate across thirteen dealerships at nine different locations.
+We are one of the largest and longest established dealer groups in the South East and represent six franchises which operate across thirteen dealerships at ten different locations.
 Employing around 310 staff, our business services include vehicle sales, sale of vehicle parts and vehicle servicing and repair.

 As part of Ancaster’s Induction process and throughout workers’ employment with us, we train all staff to treat others with respect and courtesy as well as ensuring they adhere to all relevant laws, regulations and standards.
 This is an ongoing due diligence process.
 We offer a training and development program for all staff and focus on ensuring our management team is not only aware of the requirements to be alert to modern slavery but can also address concerns raised by their team or any suppliers.
 If any worker is found in breach of our policies, we ensure suitable disciplinary action is taken which can include termination.